tonievictor/snipnet-backend/README.md

 - Enhanced collaboration features
 - Integration with other development tools

+## Prerequisites
+Before you begin, ensure you have the following installed:
+- Go version 1.22.0 or higher
+- Docker
+- Linux environment (Ubuntu, CentOS, etc.)

 ## Installation
 To install SnipNet, follow these steps:
 - Clone this repository: